vda-lab/visualisation-tutorial/pages/vega-in-r/field-transform.md

 ```

 Now we can plot the full time series, and specify a custom color scale for the presence of absence of the year in the data.
-So, the domain of the data is `0` and `1` and the custom range is the two colors of our preference.
+So, the domain of the data is `0` for Non-Missing, `1` for Missing and the custom range is the two colors of our preference, here black and red.

 ```R
 domain_color = c("0", "1")